During installation, Kepler takes a long time to start up under Windows

 My suggestion is to get ride of "Start Kepler next?" step for windows installer.
 By this way, we won't have unintended two kepler instances.

-#2 Updated by Christopher Brooks about 6 years ago
+#2 Updated by Christopher Brooks over 6 years ago

 Removing the option to start Kepler from the installer would be a workaround.